ghxiao/angular-rxjs/README.md

 Code for https://www.youtube.com/watch?v=aYurQaN3RoE&t=347s, but with the stable version of RxJs.

-# AngularRxjs

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

 ## Development server